 Social Sciences Foundation Year

 Subject area - Social Policy and Social Work

-UCAS Code: Counselling and Psychotherapy with Foundation Year - B9C9, Criminology with Foundation Year - M901, Criminology with Counselling with Foundation Year - MC12, Criminology and Sociology with Foundation Year - LM59, Social Policy with Foundation Year - L408, Sociology with Foundation Year - L305
+UCAS Code: Counselling and Psychotherapy with Foundation Year - B9C9, Criminology with Foundation Year - M901, Criminology with Counselling with Foundation Year - MC12, Criminology with Security with Foundation Year - M907, Criminology and Sociology with Foundation Year - LM59, Social Policy with Foundation Year - L408, Sociology with Foundation Year - L305

 Year one of a four-year degree